When are the natural embeddings of classical invariant rings pure?

 Consider the grading with $\deg x_i=1$ and $\deg y_i=3$ for each $i$.
 A difficult computation of Roberts~\cite{Roberts:lc} shows that $H^3_{(x_1,x_2,x_3)}(S)$ is nonzero, i.e., that the inclusion $R\to S$ satisfies condition~\eqref{theorem:solid:4} in Theorem~\ref{theorem:solid}.
 However, it does not satisfy~\eqref{theorem:solid:1}, since $(x_1x_2x_3)^2$ is an element of the ideal $(x_1^3,\ x_2^3,\ x_3^3)S$ though not of $(x_1^3,\ x_2^3,\ x_3^3)R$. \end{example}

 Even when $R\to S$ is an inclusion of polynomial rings over a field $K$, the purity may be quite subtle, for example it may depend on the characteristic of $K$.
 Let $Y$ be a $2\times 3$ matrix of indeterminates over a field~$K$, and set~$S\colonequals K[Y]$.
 Let $R$ be the $K$-algebra generated by the size $2$ minors of~$Y$.
-Then the inclusion $R\to S$ is pure precisely when $K$ has characteristic zero; this is a special case of the result of the next section, a key ingredient being the vanishing theorem of Peskine-Szpiro, recorded below in the graded setting:
+Since the minors are algebraically independent over $K$ in this case, the ring $R$ is a polynomial ring.
+The inclusion $R\to S$ is pure precisely when $K$ has characteristic zero; this is a special case of the result of the next section, a key ingredient being the vanishing theorem of Peskine-Szpiro, recorded below in the graded setting:

 \begin{theorem}[{\cite[Proposition~III.4.1]{PS}}] Let $S$ be a polynomial ring over a field of positive characteristic.
 If $\fraka$ is a homogeneous ideal such that $S/\fraka$ is Cohen-Macaulay, then

 \end{theorem}